 Making a last-minute decision to participate in last Saturday night’s South Australian 410 Sprintcar Title at Whyalla’s Westline Speedway, it was a decision that proved rewarding for the Krikke Motorsport team, with team driver Kerry Madsen scoring the win.

-Kaiden Manders and the #60 J&S Drilling Sprintcar Team proved once again that they can run with the best in the business at the Perth Motorplex last Saturday evening.
+Kaiden Manders and the #60 J&S Drilling Sprintcar team were very competitive once again at the Perth Motorplex last Saturday evening.